German security official urges end to online “mood of hate”

 Horst Seehofer said Monday: “Society cannot accept that some abused this terrible event for their own perfidious purposes.”

 Seehofter didn’t mention anyone by name.
-After a man drove into a Muenster crowd on Saturday, the deputy leader of the Alternative for Germany party leader suggested in a tweet that Chancellor Angela Merkel’s open-door refugee policy was to blame.
+After a man drove into a crowd on Saturday, the deputy leader of the Alternative for Germany party suggested in a tweet that Chancellor Angela Merkel’s open-door refugee policy was to blame.

-When authorities revealed a German with no known extremist links was the driver, Beatrix von Storch tweeted that the suspect was an “imitator of Islamist terror.”
+When authorities revealed the van’s driver to be a German with no known extremist links, Beatrix von Storch tweeted that the suspect was an “imitator of Islamist terror.”

 Most Read Nation & World Stories